drand/website/docs/blog/2023-09-08-distributed-key-generation.md

 Where $t$ is the threshold of malicious nodes, $\mathcal{B}(\kappa)$ represents the communication cost of Byzantine Broadcast and $R$ its round complexity.
 As presented in the paper by [Das et al.](https://eprint.iacr.org/2021/1591.pdf)

 ### Resharing ###
-An operation of DKG, important for Drand is resharing.
+An operation of DKG, important for drand is resharing.
 Resharing allows for the addition and removal of new participants, in the node while maintaining the distributed key.
 In this case,  we have an initial group of nodes labelled as A, which has already executed the DKG protocol and possesses portions of a distributed private.
 This group aims to redistribute their portions  to another set of nodes, labelled as B. The B group nodes initially have no shares but are aware of the long-term public keys of the A group nodes.
 The goal is that after resharing, the B group nodes can utilize their updated shares for randomness generation.
 However, the A group nodes will be excluded from generating randomness alongside the B group nodes.

-More information about the resharing of Drand: [Resharing](https://drand.love/docs/specification/#setup-phase)
+More information about the resharing of drand: [Resharing](https://drand.love/docs/specification/#setup-phase)

 ### Implementation: The Kyber Library 💻:

-Drand's implementation (DKG) for its distributed randomness beacon is executed using the Kyber Library, a specialized cryptographic library written in Golang, also commonly referred to as the Go programming language.
-The Kyber Library as forked by Drand provides a robust set of cryptographic primitives and utilities, enabling the highly secure and efficient deployment of Pedersen's DKG scheme within this framework.
+drand's implementation (DKG) for its distributed randomness beacon is executed using the Kyber Library, a specialized cryptographic library written in Golang, also commonly referred to as the Go programming language.
+The Kyber Library as forked by drand provides a robust set of cryptographic primitives and utilities, enabling the highly secure and efficient deployment of Pedersen's DKG scheme within this framework.

 Check this out: